Daniel Parker (artist): Early life

 Daniel's mother, Joan, held out hope that Don would return to Kalispell to help raise his children; he never did.
 Also, he never provided any child support or alimony, so in October 1962 she was granted a divorce on the ground of "extreme cruelty".
 Daniel and his siblings grew up destitute, having been raised by a single mother and family on welfare who had been abandoned.
 Daniel's older brother, Mike, would say in 2015 after the death of their father, "unfortunately, he was only a sperm donor and nothing more".
 In the first 20 years of their lives, the Parker children would see their biological father twice, on each occasion for just a few hours.

 Parker's mother would remarry three times, first in a short-lived 1967 marriage to Harold Schiele—a Ronan, Montana, carpenter—and followed that unsuccessful union by tying the knot in 1969 with Leo Arbuckle, a logger from Coram, Montana.
 Her final marriage came in 1975 to Herbert "Sonny" Strong, a used car salesman—son of the noted golf course architect Herbert B. Strong—who had moved to Kalispell in 1971 from Fort Pierce, Florida.
 Strong, who was a hunting enthusiast, taught Daniel the fundamentals of deer and elk hunting, an activity he would continue to enjoy.

-In 1975, during school summer vacation, he took a job as an apprentice carpenter building garages for Bill Williams, a Columbia Falls building contractor.
+In 1975, during school summer vacation, Daniel took a job as an apprentice carpenter building garages for Bill Williams, a Columbia Falls building contractor.
 The carpentry work in the summers was steady until Parker graduated from Flathead High School in 1978.
 He then took up a position as a carpenter working on the power generating station near the coal strip mining operations in Colstrip, Montana.
 He stayed on the job at the power station until 1980 when he returned to Kalispell.

 Marriage and later life

 In the winter of 1981 Parker met his future wife, Jeanne Drollinger, at the Blue Moon nightclub in Columbia Falls.
-They were married on June 2, 1982 and three children were born to the couple, son Joshua and daughters Shannon and Lindsey.
+They were married on June 2, 1982, and three children were born to the couple, son Joshua and daughters Shannon and Lindsey.
 As a couple, the Parkers are engaged as a hobby in riding, and to a lesser extent raising, horses and mules.
 Daniel, when he finds time in the fall, enjoys elk hunting with bow and arrow and is an ardent supporter of the Rocky Mountain Elk Foundation.
 Parker and his wife, the daughter of a preacher, attend church on a regular basis.

 Parker maintains a busy show schedule, attending the Safari Club International show in Nevada annually.
 His most important art show each year is the annual C. M. Russell Art Show, now called "The Russell", in Great Falls, Montana, held in March.
 In addition to scheduled shows, he often takes on commissioned projects as well.